B.A. Psychology, Boston College

 M.St.
 Women’s Studies, Oxford University

 M.P.A.
-Evans School of Public Affairs, University of Washington
+Evans School of Public Policy & Governance, University of Washington

 No matter what topic I am teaching, three aspects of my pedagogy remain constant: critical analytical engagement with texts and media, active participation, and dialogues around social justice.
-From Africa on Film to Philosophy of Science Fiction, my courses examine issues of inequality—for example, trade imbalances between rich and poor countries, histories of imperialism, and contemporary struggles around race, class, and gender.
-My goal is always to develop, as a class, skills of inclusion, empathy, and dialogue that help us to both broaden and deepen our understanding of social relations.
-With that in mind, I emphasize the value of transnational approaches that traverse multiple scales of analysis and diverse geographical contexts; social construction theories that combat limiting forms of essentialism; and analytics of race, class, and gender that raise awareness of everyday forms of privilege and disadvantage.
+From Africa on Film to Philosophical Explorations of Science Fiction, my courses examine issues of inequality—for example, tenacious poverty among agricultural producers versus corporate power at sites of value-addition; histories of imperialism; and contemporary struggles around gender, race, sexuality, ability, nationality, and class.
+A primary pedagogical goal is that my students – as well as I, as an instructor – continually strive to develop skills of inclusion, empathy, and dialogue that help us to both broaden and deepen our understanding of social relations.
+With that in mind, I emphasize the value of transnational approaches that traverse multiple scales of analysis and diverse geographical contexts; social construction theories that combat limiting forms of essentialism; and analytics that raise awareness of everyday forms of privilege and disadvantage.

 Recent Courses Taught